davedub/parkgno-a/src/content/pages/its-flat-and-round-and-good.md

 ---
+category: pages
 path: /pages/flat-round-earth
-title: It is flat and round
+title: The earth is both flat and round
 intro: And it's very good.
 ---